alexjackhughes/minoanloop/README.md

 4. Most of the characters appear to represent entire words, and some are even pictoral, helping us make educated guesses
 5. A lot of the tablets appears to be short inventory lists, which adds context to the sentence we are translating
 6. This isn't a highly developed languages; some of the sentences probably do mean something like "10 sheep" or "5 jars oil"
-7. Once we have "got" a word, all other sentences that include that word are easy to translate - in the same way GPT can "guess" a sentence based on the previous words it's generated - we might be able to do the same thing here.
-A bit like how crossword gets easier the more words you have.
+7. Once we have "got" a word, all other sentences that include that word are easy to translate.
+It's a bit like crossword where it gets easier the more words you have, or how GPT can guess the next token, given the tokens before it.
 8. If a million monkeys in a room can write Shakespeare, then surely a billion GPT-4s can brute-force Homer?

 Plus, if this method words we might be able to apply it to other languages.
 Pretty neat.

 ## Main Problems

 1. It's time consuming to manually translate a tablet from [here](https://sigla.phis.me/browse.html) into the correct [unicode characters](https://en.wikipedia.org/wiki/Template:Unicode_chart_Linear_A).
-Perhaps we could implement a scraper/AI that could be trained on the unicode characters and spit out the correct translation based on images of the tablets?
+Perhaps we could implement a scraper/AI that could be trained on the unicode characters and spit out the correct unicode translation based on images of the tablets?
+This might even already exist, and I just couldn't find it.
 2. It's expensive and slow to run right now, although I'm hoping this will change as models get cheaper/faster.
 3. The script doesn't take into consideration the "bad translations" from results; As context increases, it might worth passing all the dictionaries back to the AI, so it doesn't keep guessing the same words.
 4. At the moment we ask the AI to just guess the translation, but instead it might be better to ask it to guess the entire dictionary, and then pass that dictionary back.
 This way, it could keep running through all the sentences in a loop, until it's got all the words and all the sentences make sense.